 Anaerobic, facultative and maturation ponds as wells as aerated lagoon systems are presented as an appropriate solution in developing countries where sewerage systems are present.
 The technical content was reviewed by Prof. Duncan Mara (University of Leeds, England).
 Detailed design, operation and maintenance guidance is given.
 Hence, this paper can be useful as a technical manual.

 ARTHUR, J.P.
 (1983): Notes in the Design and Operation of Waste Stabilization Ponds in Warm Climates of Developing Countries . (= World Bank Technical Paper , 7 ).
-Washington: The World Bank URL [Accessed: 08.05.2018] PDFThis article discusses different ways of how to present/pitch your business depending on the audience you want to reach.
+Washington: The World Bank URL [Accessed: 08.05.2018] PDFThis article sheds light on the discussions about smart subsidies in the water and sanitation sector hold at the Stockholm World Water Week in 2017.
+A special emphasise is put on the discussion around supply-led subsidies and innovative modes of smart subsidies.